PHP-DI/PHP-DI/doc/inject.md

 }
 ```

-Notice that the `@var` annotation is needed in this case because you can't specify a property's type.
+Note that the `@var` annotation is needed in this case because you can't specify a property's type.

+One advantage of property injection is its conciseness.
+However, don't forget to write setters for those properties if you intend to use that class without PHP-DI (for example for tests).

 ### Injecting